Unprocessed trauma keeps our nervous systems searching for resolution around the clock, whether we realize it or not.

 We’re trying to complete the traumatic event by reconciling what happened with our sense of self.

-Put another way, we’re living out the fantasy of what our lives would be like if that thing hadn’t happened to us the way it did.
+Put another way, we’re living out the fantasy of what our lives would be like if that thing hadn’t happened to us.

 Mostly, our reactions can be seen as extrapolations of the four nervous system responses to crises: fight, flight, freeze, and fawn.